The Eightfold Path

 8. The right Concentration

 This eighth principle laid down by Buddha is fundamental for proper meditation.
-Zazen (or, Zen meditation) is the only way to reach the right concentration of Zen.
+Zazen (or, Zen meditation) is the way used in Zen to reach the right concentration or "state of mind".
 Needless to add, this is the most vital of all the aspects stated in the Noble Eightfold path since, without proper meditation, an individual cannot move on to a higher level of well-being.Next: The middle way